 This initiative seeks - with the support of Creative Ireland - to promote collaboration between members of the arts community, Dean Crowe Theatre and disability service providers within the community.
 It will be offered from September 2017 as a structured program within the Dean Crowe Theatre engaging experienced facilitators delivering weekly workshops in dance and theater culminating in a performance.

 This grand old estate located outside the town of Mullingar promoted Westmeath’s history and culture with tours and a range of events year round.
 Walk the grounds and gardens or explore the history of the Rochfort family.
-A special live musical adaptation of The Wind in the Willows takes place August 2, and the Life Festival, one of Ireland’s most popular electronic music festivals, will be back in 2018.
+The Life Festival, one of Ireland’s most popular electronic music festivals, will be back in 2018.

 Building on recent developments in growing the profile of Westmeath as a location for inbound film productions, the next steps in identifying and supporting filmmakers in the county will include bursaries for short-film schemes, workshops, master-classes and local screenings would form crucial building blocks in this next stage of developing ‘Film Westmeath’.

 Housed for nearly 20 years in what was once the County Hall of Westmeath, the Mullingar Arts Center strives to provide access to the arts for all: children, adults, those with special needs, and those from disadvantaged backgrounds.
 Workshops and educational programs in music, dance, and drama take place year round, as do performances and productions.
 Upcoming highlights include a junior stage production of The Jungle Book, a student production of A Streetcar Named Desire, and the musical Singin’ in the Rain.